University of North Carolina Asheville

 By 2021-22, UNCA will produce 406 low-income graduates, an increase of 15.0% (53 additional low-income completions over a base of 353).

-From UNC Asheville: This past year, 48 percent of UNC Asheville graduates were low-income students remained essentially constant from 2017 to 2018.
+From UNC Asheville: Enrollment of low-income students remained essentially constant from 2017 to 2018.
 However, the proportion of these students within the entire student body increased from 39.1% in 2017 to 39.8% in 2018.
-In order to meet the 2021 target of 406 low-income graduates set for it in the UNC System strategic plan, it will need to significantly exceed the 2021 enrollment target of 1,328 low-income students.
+In order to meet the 2021 target of 406 low-income graduates set for it in the UNC System Strategic Plan, it will need to significantly exceed the 2021 enrollment target of 1,328 low-income students.

 Two UNC System-funded programs also support this goal by providing tuition-free summer classes in the core curriculum at UNC Asheville to students who need to get back on track to graduation.
 The 2017 program helped 19 students, from a cohort of 23, successfully graduate on time in 2018.
 This pilot program was formally adopted in 2018-19 as First to Finish.
-The 2018-20 summer program aims to help 100 students from the SOAR, Jump Start, and AVID programs.
+The 2018-20 summer program aims to help 100 students a year accelerate their path to graduation.

 Five-year Graduation Rates

 By 2022, UNCA will improve its five-year graduation rate from any accredited institution to 71.7%.
 This is an improvement over a base of 69.1% for UNCA’s 2010 cohort.

-From UNC Asheville: A total of 72.7 percent of first-time undergraduates entering UNC Asheville five years prior to the current year have graduated either from UNC Asheville or another accredited institution.
-This statistic exceeds the current national average for four-year institutions.
-The University expects to maintain this graduation rate over the next five years, thereby meeting the 2021 target of a 71.7 percent graduation rate set for it in the UNC System strategic plan.
+From UNC Asheville: The university expects to maintain this graduation rate over the next two years, thereby meeting the 2021 target of a 71.7 percent graduation rate set for it in the UNC System strategic plan.

 By 2021-22, UNCA will receive $2,721,060 in in research and development sponsored program awards and licensing income, an increase of 5.0% ($129,574 additional over a base of $2,591,486).